 The next step up from your beginner’s shoe is a moderate climbing shoe.
 Their slightly down-turned shape make them better for more technical climbing, but they remain a good all-purpose shoe that can handle things like slab routes, crack climbs, longer multi-pitch climbs and slight overhangs.
 They’ll also have thinner, stickier soles for better grip, yet they’ll still allow for some comfort, unlike more seriously aggressive shoes.
 Be aware, that the thinner, stickier soles that provide better grip and feel will also wear out faster than the rubber on the soles of your neutral, “all-around” climbing shoes.

 Honing Your Technique and Your ShoeOften, the perceived need for more aggressive climbing shoes can reflect both a need for more toe grip or more flexibility and a need to hone your climbing skills further.
 When you get to the point where you’re ready to tackle challenging overhangs, an aggressive shoe will give you an advantage.
 They’ll also be helpful at the gym as you progress but forget about wearing them on day-long multi-pitch climbs.

 A Different Shoe for Different Challenges

-As you hone your skills and explore different climbing challenges, you’ll find that you probably want to have a neutral, a moderate and an aggressive climbing shoes “wardrobe” to be ready for any and all climbing scenarios.
+As you hone your skills and explore different climbing challenges, you’ll find that you probably want to have a neutral, moderate, and aggressive climbing shoe “wardrobe” to be ready for any and all climbing scenarios.
 If you continue to evolve your climbing skills, that’s just what you will do!
 Most experienced climbers say that they have specific pairs for specific climbing occasions, and develop a particular fondness for each pair based on the performance-enhancing features each offers in those scenarios.
-And as with most sports, over time you’ll become more aware of what works best for you, your skill level and your climbing nuances.
+And as with most sports, over time you’ll become more aware of what works best for you, your skill level, and your climbing nuances.
 Good climbing shoes are an asset — and passion is essential!